MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 const u = new User(1);

-// ❌ Compile-time error
+// Compile-time error
-u.id = 2;
+// u.id = 2;
 ```

-Use readonly for:
+Use `readonly` for:

 - immutability in domain models
-- Angular Inputs
-- DTOs fetched from API
+- DTOs fetched from an API
 - configuration objects in services
-- NgRx state definitions (to prevent accidental mutation)
-- preventing accidental mutation inside functions
+- preventing accidental mutation inside functions or state containers

 ## Access Control Keywords (private / protected / public)

-Visibility modifiers in TypeScript—public, protected, private—are basically your guardrails for controlling how a class can be used.
-They don’t exist at runtime; they exist purely for the compiler to enforce architectural boundaries.
+Visibility modifiers in TypeScript (public, protected, private) are compile-time guardrails for controlling how a class can be used.
+They do not exist at runtime; they are enforced by the compiler to express intent.
-Think of them as instructions to future developers: “Touch this, but not that.”

-All this properties are public by default.
+All members are public by default.

 public